duckietown/docs-opmanual_sky/book/opmanual_sky/10-build/30-Build-Part1-Instructions.md

 Solder the XT60 **red (+)** wire through the positive (+) Lipo 3-4s hole on the PDB, and solder the **black (-)** wire throught the ground (-) Lipo 3-4s hole on the PDB, as shown in the image.

-Note: This wire is very thick and it will take a while for the solder to melt.
+Note: This wire is thin so when soldering, apply a lot of solder in order to fill up any gaps.
+It will take a while for the solder to melt.
 Make sure your soldering iron is turned all the way up and be patient.

 Note: